 "Looks like a no-spill zone."

-"I thought the same thing," she said softly, and we shared a giggle.
+"I thought the same thing," she whispered, and we shared a giggle.
 "But it's still pretty."
-I nodded that I agreed, and she showed me the living room I hadn't noticed by the front door and a little bathroom and the door to the garage.
+I nodded that I agreed, and she showed me the living room I hadn't noticed by the front door and a short hallway with a little bathroom and the door to the garage.
 The last door downstairs was the master bedroom, and I wiggled my eyebrows at the big bed.

 "Ooh la la, Mom," I teased.

-"Oh, stop it." she giggled and I could swear she was blushing, and then we headed upstairs.
-I'd never lived in a house with stairs, so that was darn cool right there.
+"Oh, stop it," she giggled and I could swear she was blushing, and then we headed upstairs.
+I'd never lived in a house with stairs, so that was pretty cool right there.
 And these stairs turned in an L-shape which seemed fancier to me than regular straight ones.
 Leave it to me to be impressed with stairs.
 The first door on the right was supposed to be a little home office for Jerry.
-It had a desk and books and looked like nobody ever used it.
-The next, a bathroom.
+It had a desk and books and a computer that I wouldn't mind checking out.
+The next door, a bathroom.
 Linen closet next, then to the other side of the hallway.
 "This is Chris's," she said without opening the door, and I was glad that I had a cool mom who knew better than to invade people's privacy.
 "And this," she said as she reached the last door before we got back to the stairs, "will be yours."

 I stepped inside and saw right away that I did have one of those dormer windows, and Chris must have the other one.
 There was a little window seat there with a soft cushion, in the same material as the bedspread.
 Flowers, ick.
 I grimaced at Mom, and she knew right away.
 "You can bring your quilt."